Teen In-Person Courses

 Refer to our Policies page for a complete list of RISD CE’s policies, including our drop/withdrawal and refund policy.

 RISD’s attendance policy requires students to attend all classes regularly and promptly.
 Absences and tardiness are recorded daily on each student’s record and are considered by instructors when reviewing end-of-course feedback.
-Students missing a class should contact the instructor prior to the class being missed, for information on how best to keep up to date with assignments.
+If your student will miss a class meeting, contact the front desk to alert program staff and instructors.
+Our team will provide additional information on missed assignments to stay on track.

-All Youth Program students are required to have emergency contact information included on their student profile.
+All students in our youth programs are required to have emergency contact information included on their student profile.
 Students will not be able to participate in their class unless this is complete.

 We are excited for students to safely enjoy their learning experience this summer.
-Please review the following information and contact the Continuing Education office at risdce@risd.edu or 401 454-6200 if you have any questions.
+Review the following information and contact the Continuing Education office at risdce@risd.edu or 401 454-6200 if you have any questions.

 RISD Campus